-- 1. Apply online at https://starssb.sfccmo.edu/PROD/dual credit.student app - 2.
+- 1. Apply online at https://connect.sfccmo.edu/apply/ - 2.
 Complete course registration form including necessary signatures and turn in to Mrs. Jenkins - 3.
-Copy of most recent high school transcript (attached to application) - 4.
-Copy of appropriate placement score (ACT or Accuplacer) attached to application - 5.
+Copy of most recent high school transcript (attached to application-Mrs Jenkins will submit) - 4.
+Copy of appropriate placement score (ACT or Accuplacer) attached to application(Mrs Jenkins will submit) - 5.
 Payment for course.
 SFCC will bill students' home address.

-The cost of College Now/dual credit courses for the 2020-2021 school year are currently set to \$79 per credit hour for on campus courses and \$94 a credit hour for online courses.
+The cost of College Now/dual credit courses for the 2023-2024 school year are currently set to \$79 per credit hour for on campus courses and \$94 a credit hour for online courses.
 Most courses are 3 credit hours per semester.
-For one on campus class, such as HIST 101 (Honors American History), the cost would be \$79 x 3 = \$237 per semester; for an online class such as SOC 100- Intro to Sociology the cost would be \$94 x 3 = \$294.
+For one on campus class, such as HIST 101 (Honors American History), the cost would be \$79 $\times$ 3= \$237 per semester; for an online class such as SOC 100- Intro to Sociology the cost would be \$94 $\times$ 3= \$294.
 There are some exceptions to these costs including some science classes requiring a \$100 lab fee in addition to tuition as well as other possible course fees.

-Students that qualify for free/reduced lunch are now eligible for tuition fee waivers offered through SFCC, see Mrs. Jenkins for more info.
+Students that qualify for free/reduced lunch are eligible to apply for the MO Dual Credit Scholarship.

+Other students can apply for additional scholarships-see Mrs. Jenkins for more info.